StefanOltmann/gradle-git-versioning-plugin/README.md

 So the range that can be used here is `0.0.0` to `999.999.999`.

-The generated version string by this string is composed in this way:
+The generated version string by this plugin is composed in this way:

 1. The current year minus 2000
 2. The current day of the year